tachyontraveler/magpie_workflow/README.md

 This is a simple workflow to generate Magpie features for materials when a set of POSCAR files are provided.
 ### Steps:
+1. Clone this repository or download as a zip file and unzip it.
-1. Enter the workdir (i.e., 'cd magpie_workflow')
+2. Enter the workdir (i.e., 'cd magpie_workflow')
-2. Create a directory with name 'input_poscars' (i.e., 'mkdir input_poscars') and add all the POSCAR files to it.
+3. Create a directory with name 'input_poscars' (i.e., 'mkdir input_poscars') and add all the POSCAR files to it.
 This directory SHOULD contain only the POSCAR files in it.
 (Only other file that is optionally permitted to be in this directory is 'properties.txt'.
 But it will be deleted at the beginning of workflow and a new 'properties.txt' is created.
 So it is not required to manually create a 'properties.txt' file.
 Any other files will be raise error when it is considered as an POSCAR file by Magpie.)
-3. Run the workflow.py script in python3 (haven't tested in python2)
+4. Run the workflow.py script in python3 (haven't tested in python2)
-4. All the newly generated files are inside "./OUTDIR/"
+5. All the newly generated files are inside "./OUTDIR/"

 ### Output files
 #### properties.txt